TheOctoMizer/AAI-521-Group-9-Final-Project/README.md

    - Open and run the `train_models.ipynb` notebook
    - Or run training from the command line

-3. **Inference**:
-   - Use the provided models in the `checkpoints/` directory
-   - Example usage coming soon

 ## Models
 - **Denoising**: Removes noise and grain
 - **Colorization**: Adds realistic colors to grayscale images